Mariah the wolf

 We made a special pen for her outside.
 First we tried grass and then smooth tile for her to drag along without hurting herself.
 But Mariah didn’t want to stay in her pen.
 She wanted to run with Boychuk.
 They played together for hours.
 Sometimes it got too lively, and we had to slow it down so Mariah wouldn’t injure herself further.
 It was heartbreaking to have to curb her zest for life, but her wounds and medication made her fragile.

 In time, we noticed she was pulling herself forward while trying to get her back legs under her.
 Then she would flop over until she was ready to try again.
 Eventually, she taught herself to walk in a kind of lopsided camel walk, moving the legs on her left, lurching forward, and then bringing up both her legs on the right.
 We kept our promise and gave Mariah “a special place made for her” in the Wildlife Garden.
 We took her there daily to walk, explore, and grow strong.
 Eventually she was able to run again.
 Not like the wind, but run she did.

 Because her wounds were slow to heal, Mariah lived in the cabin with us, going out during the day for walks and a stint in her pen outside.
 Any time we approached her—whether to pet her or to bring her in or out—she would roll over and wave her long white wolf legs in the air and pee all over herself in excitement.
 Who could resist such a greeting?

-Over time she came back to full wolf life, stealing, shredding, peeing, exploring, high energy.
-But the vitality she brought, and the vibrant gleam in those intelligent brown eyes once she got a good reaction from us (not the curtains again!) —it was impossible to be mad at her.
+Over time, she came back to full wolf life, stealing, shredding, peeing, exploring, high energy.
+But with the vitality she brought, and the vibrant gleam in those intelligent brown eyes once she got a good reaction from us (not the curtains again!), it was impossible to be mad at her.